Study smarter with Fiveable

 Down Syndrome

-• Phenotypic features include developmental delays, characteristic facial features, and increased risk of congenital heart defects
+• Phenotypic features include developmental delays, characteristic facial features, and increased risk of congenital heart defects.

 Klinefelter Syndrome

-Compare: Down syndrome vs. Klinefelter syndrome—both result from nondisjunction, but Down syndrome involves an autosome (chromosome 21) while Klinefelter involves sex chromosomes (XXY).
-This distinction matters for understanding why Klinefelter individuals survive to adulthood with milder symptoms—X-inactivation reduces dosage imbalance.
+Compare: Down syndrome vs. Klinefelter syndrome.
+Both result from nondisjunction, but Down syndrome involves an autosome (chromosome 21) while Klinefelter involves sex chromosomes (XXY).
+This distinction matters: X-inactivation reduces dosage imbalance for the extra X, which is why Klinefelter individuals survive to adulthood with milder symptoms.
+No equivalent compensation mechanism exists for autosomal trisomies.

 Autosomal Recessive Disorders